Lim Joo Hock: Early life and education

-On 15 January 1922, Lim was born in Selangor, and he was the second oldest among his brother and two sisters.
+On 15 January 1922, Lim Joo Hock was born in Selangor, the second-oldest among his brother and two sisters.
 His father, Lim Hong Chin, migrated from Hainan to British Malaya during the late 19th century, and worked as an assistant cook on Pulau Blakang Mati.
-After saving enough money, his father went further up to a few places, such as Malacca and Pahang, to purchase rubber estates.
+After saving enough money, his father went to a few locations, such as Malacca and Pahang, to purchase rubber estates.
 Eventually, his father decided to settle down and took over ownership of a coffeeshop in Johol, Negeri Sembilan.

-As there were no schools in Johol, Lim received his early education in Tampin at Government English School, Tampin.
+As there were no schools in Johor, Lim received his early education in Tampin at Government English School, Tampin.
 Thereafter, Lim went to Tuanku Muhammad School in Kuala Pilah.
 In 1938, he obtained a School Certificate and wanted to study medicine at King Edward VII College of Medicine.
-However, due to not taking certain subjects, such as biology, Lim was unable to pursue medicine.
+However, due to not taking certain subjects such as biology, Lim was unable to pursue medicine.
 Lim then enrolled at Malacca High School to take the required subjects, and sat for the School Certificate again.

 In June 1939, Lim enrolled at Raffles College to pursue a diploma in arts.
 In 1941, Lim was one of the two recipients of the college's scholarship, with the other recipient being E. W. Barker.
-During the Pacific War, Lim was disrupted from studies, and he was recruited as a stretcher bearer in the Medical Auxiliary Service (MAS).
-Before the Fall of Singapore, MAS was disbanded and Lim went back to Negeri Sembilan.
+During the Pacific War, Lim's studies were disrupted, and he was recruited as a stretcher bearer in the Medical Auxiliary Service (MAS).
+Before the fall of Singapore, MAS was disbanded and Lim went back to Negeri Sembilan.

 In November 1945, after the Japanese occupation of Malaya ended, Lim applied to work as a school teacher at his alma mater in Kuala Pilah, and he worked until December 1948.
 In 1947, Lim obtained a School Certificate credit in Chinese language, to qualify for matriculation into the law programme of the University of London.

 In January 1951, Lim was awarded a scholarship to study a Bachelor of Arts at the University of Malaya in Singapore.
 In June 1952, he graduated with an honours degree in history.

 In 1956, Lim obtained a Bachelor of Laws from the University of London.
-In 1973, Lim went back to England and attended Lincoln's Inn.
-9 months later, he was called to the bar.
+In 1973, Lim went back to England to become a barrister.
+In July 1974, he was called to the bar at Lincoln's Inn.
+On 13 August 1975, Lim was called to the Law Society of Singapore.